Psychological Science (PSY)

-January Interim courses offered by the Department of Psychological Science may not be used to meet major requirements, with one exception: PSY-242, Forensic Psychology.
-Clinical practicum, internship, directed research, research apprenticeship, and independent study courses will not count toward the eleven-course minimum.
+An average GPA of a C or higher is required for the Psychological Science courses used to satisfy the requirements for the major.
+January Interim courses offered by the Department of Psychological Science may not be used to meet major requirements, with one exception: PSY-242.
+PSY-268/368, PSY-290, PSY-385, PSY-389, PSY-390, PSY291/391, and PSY-396 will not count toward the 10-course requirement.
 Clinical practicum will count toward the institutional four-course limit on internship experiences that can be counted toward graduation.
 Students are encouraged to gain research experience and/or to participate in internship or clinical practicum.

 Students interested in majoring in Psychological Science should contact the department’s administrative assistant to apply to the major.
 Majors will be assigned to a department faculty member who will advise them concerning the courses which best fit their individual needs.

-Honors Major: Completion of the eleven courses required of all Psychological Science majors.
+Completion of the 10 courses and requirements required of all Psychological Science majors.